Stung by scandals, China expands system to track food shipments

 "They are trying to tackle the fact that in China, between the slaughter house and the retailer, they still have some illegal or blackmarkets," said Xavier Bodenes, national quality and food safety director at French supermarket chain Carrefour.

-"They want to be sure that the 100 tons that left the slaughter house is the same 100 tons at final distribution."
+"They want to be sure that the 100 tonnes that left the slaughter house is the same 100 tonnes at final distribution."

 From rat meat being sold as lamb to toxins found in rice, food scandals are a daily occurrence in the world's second biggest economy, fueling anger amongst Chinese who also complain about severe air pollution and poor water quality.